 All eligible UK and EU students admitted to the Department of Mechanical Engineering at the University of Birmingham by the end of September to commence their studies in the October of their year of entry will be considered.
-Awards can be made to students following any programme offered by the Department, including Foundation Year students.
+Awards can be made to students following any programme offered by the Department.

 Students in receipt of scholarships from organisations other than the University of Birmingham may receive the Department Excellence Scholarship in addition to their other awards.

-Students following programmes in Metallurgy and Materials are offered alternative scholarships by that Department.
+Students following programmes in Metallurgy and Materials are offered alternative scholarships by that School.